 Sr. Project Manager

-Ariana has worked at Portent for almost 10 happy years, beginning as Ian’s Business Coordinator, then moving up to Traffic Coordinator and, eventually, Project Manager.
+Ariana has worked at Portent for 10 happy years, beginning as Ian’s Business Coordinator, then moving up to Traffic Coordinator and, eventually, Project Manager.
 This last fall she moved up to Senior Project Manager and is working with the Project Management team to help deliver awesome projects for our clients.
 Read More